-You might be eligible for free cavity wall insulation, and we’ll check this for you when you first get in touch with us.
+You might be eligible for free cavity wall insulation under the Government ECO schemes, and we’ll check this for you when you first get in touch with us.

 The amount of a grant for cavity wall insulation varies with the level of carbon emission savings made by having the work done.

 In some cases the no-obligation survey will highlight that your insulation grant will fall short of what is required for the work to be carried out.
 That’s why we may have to ask for a contribution from you before the installation, but don’t forget that this should pay for itself in a relatively short period of time in energy savings of up to £275 per year (Energy Saving Trust 2016).

 Want to know more?
 Watch this video of a real-life survey

 The technician will need to gain access to all walls, so he will need to get inside attached garages, lean-to-sheds, conservatories etc. If you have a wall right on a boundary, you may like to mention to your neighbour that the technician will need to go onto their property.